rodrigograca31/blog/content/posts/how-to-stay-secure-as-a-developer/index.md

 Of course, I couldn't let these pass.
 But you should already know about the common know issues.
 If you don't, please research them.

----
+#### Conclusion:

-Remember that "security is like a chain, as strong as the weakest link" if you have a very secure system and there's 1 single hole bad guys will be able to get in.
+Remember: security is like a chain, as strong as the weakest link.
+If you have a very secure system and there's 1 single hole bad guys will be able to get in.
 That's why security is so hard.

 > We’re all human; we commit mistakes.
 But there are a plethora of people who are trying to take advantage of a single silly mistake which can cost your business tremendous financial loss.
 Advanced technology and security practices, no matter how sophisticated, will always be constrained by this human factor.